sebaslogen/Blendletje/README.md

 Continuous integration environment
 ============
-Builds are triggered and build automatically on every commit to git repository.
+Builds are triggered and automatically built on every commit to git repository, executing all unit and instrumentation tests.
 Build history and reports can be accessed here: https://travis-ci.org/sebaslogen/Blendletje/builds

 License